-This recipe is super simple and I will also share my tips and tricks to make it even easier to get some strawberry jam in the freezer to use as ice cream topping or on PB&J sandwiches for those kiddos lunches for school (or for yourself, yes, it is that good you will want one too)!
+This recipe is super simple and very similar to the package instructions on the SureGel Box.
+I will share my tips and tricks to make it even easier to get strawberry freezer jam in your freezer to use as ice cream topping or on PB&J sandwiches for those kiddos lunches for school.
+You can also combine it with our Perfect Spreadable Peanut Butter for a fantastic sandwich even you will want to enjoy for lunch!

-Start with a 2 quarts of your favorite strawberries.
-I generally just get them from Meijer, the local supermarket or even Walmart on night shift evenings I was craving strawberry jam.
+To begin making your strawberry freezer jam, start with a 2 quarts of your favorite strawberries.
+You can purchase these at a local market, supermarket or you pick location, really anywhere will do!
 Clean and slice the strawberries and put them in the blender to puree.
 You will notice my recipe used a lot more strawberries than some along with the same amount of sugar, I have never had a problem with it setting up, and it still is sweet, but not too sweet this way!

-Next measure out your sugar and place it in a bowl (I generally use a 8 cup measuring cup for ease of clean up).
-Add in your strawberries and mix well.
+Next measure out your sugar and place it in a bowl.
+I generally use a 8 cup measuring bowl for ease of clean up and pouring into containers later.
+Add in your strawberries to the sugar and mix well.

-Prepare your pectin per box instructions, generally you will bring your water to a boil, stir in pectin and boil for 30 seconds before removing from heat and mixing into the strawberry and sugar mixture.
-Let this sit for a short period of time (I generally wait 4-5 minutes) and have found this makes less of a mess when going to pour into containers if it is a little thicker.
+Then prepare your pectin per box instructions, bring your water to a boil, stir in pectin and boil for 30 seconds before removing from heat and mixing into the strawberry and sugar mixture.
+Let this sit for a short period of time.
+I generally wait 4-5 minutes and have found this makes less of a mess when going to pour into containers if it is a little thicker.

 Pour jam into containers and wait to cover for approx 1-2 hours.
 Place in the freezer when completely cooled, if you are planning on using in the next 1-3 weeks place the jam in the refrigerator.
 This will store in the freezer for up to 1 year.

-I have used freezer jars in the past, but most recently just freezer safe plastic containers.
+You can use freezer safe jars or freezer safe plastic containers.
+Either works well.
+I do suggest getting a container that stacks well for storage purposes.
 For gift giving I usually use jars make a nice statement and are nice for neighbor or white elephant gifts.

-Approx 3 cups crushed/pureed strawberries (approx 2 qts worth
+Approx 3 cups crushed/pureed strawberries (approx 2 qts of strawberries)

 4 cups granulated white sugar